VoiceFixer: Toward General Speech Restoration with Neural Vocoder

 \textbf{Speech declipping} The methods for speech declipping can be categorized as supervised methods and unsupervised methods.
 The unsupervised, or blind methods usually perform declipping based on some generic regularization and assumption of what natural audio should look like, such as ASPADE~\citep{sspade-kitic2015sparsity}, dictionary learning~\citep{dictionary-learning-declipping-rencker2019sparse}, and psychoacoustically motivated l1 minimization~\citep{l1-minimization-declipping-zavivska2019psychoacoustically}.
-The supervised models, mostly based on DNN~\citep{deep-declipping-bie2015detection,deep-declipping-deep-filtering-mack2019declipping}, are usually trained on clipped and target data pairs.
-For example,~\citet{unet-declipping-kashani2019image} treat the declipping as an image-to-image translation problem and utilize the \textit{UNet} to do the spectral mapping.
-Currently, most of the state-of-the-art methods are unsupervised~\citep{declipping-overview-zavivska2020survey} because they are usually designed to work on all kinds of audio, while the supervised model mainly specialized on the type of their training data.
+The supervised models, mostly based on deep neural network~(DNN)~\citep{deep-declipping-bie2015detection,deep-declipping-deep-filtering-mack2019declipping}, are usually trained on clipped and unclipped data pairs.
+For example,~\citet{unet-declipping-kashani2019image} treat the declipping as an image-to-image translation problem and utilize the \textit{UNet} to perform spectral mapping.
+Currently, most of the state-of-the-art methods are unsupervised~\citep{declipping-overview-zavivska2020survey} because they are usually designed to work on different kinds of audio, while the supervised model mainly specialized on data similar to its training data.
 However,~\citet{declipping-overview-zavivska2020survey} believes supervised models still have the potential for better declipping performance.